Skip to main content

 Analyze

-Parsaa reads your project to understand the current architecture, file structure, and code relationships relevant to your request.
+Parsaa reads the relevant parts of your project to understand the architecture, files, and relationships involved in your request.

 2